hpclab/quickrank/README.md

 And wait for the compilation to finish.
 The result will be the QuickRank executable placed in the bin directory of the project root.

-If you would like to execute the unit-tests, you need to run in the main QuickRank directory:
+If you would like to execute the unit-tests, you need to run in the root directory:

 	./bin/unit-test